PASSOVER SCHEDULE FOR 2022

 Another way we remember is to observe the ceremony of Passover.

+On this most sacred night, God formed a nation from a people who were not a people.
 God separated these people out from the rest of the world and called them His own.

 With the Passover Seder we remember how our Father reached down from Heaven and began all the things that make us a family today.
+God removed us from the bondage of sin.
+Next He took us on a journey toward a land flowing with milk and honey.

 All that time; He fed us and kept us clothed.

-THE DEEP MEANING OF THE SYMBOLS FROM THE WILDERNESS JOURNEY
+THE DEEP MEANING OF THE WILDERNESS JOURNEY

-The food in our meal is symbolic of all the things that the first members of our great family experienced in the wilderness.
+The food in our meal is symbolic of all the things the first members of our great family experienced in the wilderness.

 We eat horseradish on our matzoh to remember the bitterness of slavery.